 You can take most any viewpoint of repair; from suppression to equality, and redress to social and environmental justice.
 A STEWARD LENS!

 So, how do we best learn from the past, to make better decisions for the future?
 Listening, voice and leadership!
 While recalibrating to a youth LENS.
-Which continually weaves common story threads, themes and understanding, if our youth are cared for as a ‘Whole Child’ they will provide the world a YOUTH LENS until they are elders.
+While weaving in the knowledge and history of our elders.
+If our youth are cared for as a ‘Whole Child’ they will provide the world a YOUTH LENS until they are elders.

 We will be featuring the Museum of Us in the ‘Culture of Repair’ Series.
 Which used to be the Museum of Man and journey through their purpose LENS of decolonization.